 Austin "Frederick" Van Horn was born on May 14, 1864, somewhere "between Hoytville and Deshler" in Wood County, OH, the son of Eli and Mary Ann (Kimberlin) Van Horn.
 He may have been named for an uncle, Austin Coleman Van Horn, a veteran of the Civil War.

-The Van Horns had three daughters – Rose A. Hartman, Maggie Case Ester Hindley and Lucretia S. "Lulu" Ewers.
+The Van Horns became the parents of three daughters – Rose A. Hartman, Maggie Case Ester Hindley and Lucretia S. "Lulu" Ewers.

 In about 1904, the Van Horns moved to Findlay, Hancock County, OH, where they resided for the remaining 35 years of their married lives.
 Said a newspaper article, Fred was "an employee of the City of Findlay department of streets."